 A special feature of higher angiospermic plants is their capacity to produce a large number of organic chemicals of high structural diversity.
-The so-called secondary metabolites (Evans et al., 1986), which are divided into different categories based on their mechanism of function like chemotherapeutic, bacteriostatic, bactericidal and (Purohit antimicrobial and Mathur, 1999).
-The accumulation of phytochemicals in the plant cell cultures had been studied for more than thirty years and the generated knowledge had helped in realization of using cell cultures for production of desired phytochemicals (Castello et al., 2002).
+The so-called secondary metabolites (Evans et al., 1986), which are divided into different categories based on their mechanism of function like chemotherapeutic, bacteriostatic, bactericidal and (Purohit and Mathur, antimicrobial 1999). accumulation of phytochemicals in the plant cell cultures had been studied for more than thirty years and the generated knowledge had helped in realization of using cell cultures for production of desired phytochemicals (Castello et al., 2002).

-The antimicrobial activity of Solanaceae and Apocynaceae members were well documented in the literature.
+antimicrobial activity of Solanaceae Apocynaceae members were well documented in the literature.
 These include Cestrum diurnum (Bhattacharjee et al., 2005), Capsicum annum (Cichewicz and Thorpe, 1996), Withania spp.
 (Ramzi et al., 2005), Picralima nitida (Nkere and Lroegbu, 2005), Nerium oleander (Hussain and Gorsi, 2004), Alstonia macrophylla, Alstonia cholaris, Voacanga foetida, Wrightia spp.
-(Hadi and Bremner, 2001), Rauvolfia serptentina (Siddique et al., 2004).
-The leaf extract of the herbaceous plant, Rauvolfia tetraphylla (Apocynaceae), is used for treatment of cholera, eye disease and fever.
-It is also used as antihypertensive, as well as in intestinal disorders, diarrhea and dysentery (Anon, 1969).
+(Hadi and Bremner, 2001), Rauvolfia resistant pathogenic bacteria and fungi.